PLATO Hand: Shaping Contact Behavior with Fingernails for Precise Manipulation: Experiments

-To evaluate proprioceptive sensing during dynamic contact, we performed high-speed impact tests by manually driving the manipulator into a rigid surface.
-Proprioceptive force estimates were compared against distal force-torque measurements.
+To evaluate proprioceptive force estimation during dynamic nail-mediated contact, we compared motor-current-based force estimates against distal force measurements during three repeated impact interactions between the dorsal nail side of the fingertip and a rigid surface.
+For the traces shown in Fig.~\ref{fig:sense}(b), a scalar Kalman filter was applied for smoothing.

-As shown in Fig.~\ref{fig:exp}(c), the proprioceptive estimates closely track the distal measurements across impact events, with errors below 5\%.
-This result indicates that the low mechanical impedance of the finger mechanism enables reliable force estimation even during rapid contact transitions.
+As shown in Fig.~\ref{fig:sense}(b), the proprioceptive force estimates track the measured contact force magnitude closely across repeated impact events, with small signed peak errors in all three impacts.
+This suggests that the low mechanical impedance of the finger mechanism supports reliable force estimation during rapid dorsal contact mediated by the fingernail.